 No need to install an extra plugin and load your server.

-Themify Ultra – Themify settings – General – Google analytics.
+Click on Themify Ultra – Themify settings – General – Google Analytics.

 - You can check your stats in your admin dashboard with MonsterInsights.

-- Download the google analytics app on your mobile and log in with the same id to check the stats directly on your mobile.
+- Or download the Google Analytics app on your mobile and log in with the same ID to check the stats directly on your mobile.